 |Honda Odyssey||Top Safety Pick|

 In IIHS crash testing, the Sedona does even better, earning the best score of Good in all phases of crash testing, including moderate front overlap, small front overlap, side impact, rear impact, and roof strength crash testing.
-This cemented its Top Safety Pick recommendation from the IIHS.
-The Odyssey is also a Top Safety Pick, while the all-new Chrysler Pacifica is a Top Safety Pick+.
-The Pacifica gets the added “+” because its forward collision system also incorporates autonomous braking if the driver does not respond.
-The available forward collision warning system on the Sedona warns, but does not automatically brake.
+This cemented its Top Safety Pick+ recommendation from the IIHS.
+The Pacifica an Sedona get the added “+” because its forward collision system also incorporates autonomous braking if the driver does not respond.

 Safety Tech: Elite Technology, but Only for the Elite

 The Sedona EX is available with a Premium package that includes a blind-spot monitoring system, and rear-cross traffic alert, which warns you when backing out of a driveway or parking spot of oncoming traffic.

 The SX and SXL both have an available Technology Package which incorporates high-tech safety gear such as forward collision warning, lane-departure warning, adaptive cruise control, 360-degree surround-view camera system, and automatic high beams.

 You can’t get this package on the L, LX, or EX trims.
 The LX can be optioned out with front/rear parking sensors, but if safety is your priority and are on a tight budget, Kia doesn’t offer its high-tech safety gear on its low-cost trims.
 The best argument for the Sedona is that its overall lower price means you can get an uprated trim with the safety gear of the Technology Package at a lower price than you could on the Sienna or Odyssey.